1918 South Armagh by-election

 The 1918 South Armagh by-election was held on 2 February 1918.
 The by-election was held due to the death of the incumbent Irish Parliamentary Party MP, Charles O'Neill.
 It was won by the Irish Parliamentary candidate Patrick Donnelly.
+Security for the election was provided by members of the Irish Volunteers who arrived in Armagh by train and were greeted by the Tyrone Irish Republican Eamon Donnelly.